serghiou/best-of-statistics/README.md

-# best-of-statistics
+# Best of statistics

-A collection of good and statistically relevant content I find online.
+A collection of interesting and statistically relevant information and content I find online.

+## Notes

+* AUC (Area Under the Curve) is the average value of sensitivity for all possible values of specificity.